 this is what sofia coppola’s little mermaid would have looked like

-The director has explained her abandoned vision was shot entirely underwater and would've been very dark.
+The director has explained her abandoned vision was much darker.

 Sofia Coppola with Director of photography Harris Savides on the set of 'Somewhere'.

 Sofia Coppola's abandoned Little Mermaid is already one of the greatest movie 'what ifs' of the 21st century.
 We do know that The Beguiled director had planned to cast Uma Thurman's daughter in the lead, but when she faced resistance from the studio — who wanted to go with a better known actress — she left the project, realising her vision would always be compromised.
 Recently, speaking at New York City's Film Society of Lincoln Center, Sofia shed some light on her vision and explained that her clashes with the studio went beyond casting.